A QBist Ontology: Introduction

+Two questions arise in this framework.
+Firstly, how are we to describe the intermediate stages of the transition, at which the definiteness of properties and the distinguishability of objects are not as yet fully realized?
+My answer to this question was (and still is) that whatever is not \emph{intrinsically} definite can only be described in terms of probability distributions over what \emph{is} intrinsically definite, to wit: the possible outcomes of measurements.
+What is instrumental in the manifestation of the world can only be described in terms of correlations between events that happen (or could happen) in the manifested world.
+This goes a long way towards explaining why the general theoretical framework of contemporary physics is a probability calculus, and why the events to which it serves to assign probabilities are measurement outcomes.

+And secondly, what accounts for the intrinsic definiteness of measurement outcomes?
+It is not enough to argue, as I did at the time, that the measurement apparatus is needed to \emph{realize} or \emph{define} the values that quantum observables can possess, or to make properties available for attribution to quantum objects.
+The measurement apparatus is also needed to \emph{indicate} the actually possessed value of a quantum observable or the actually possessed property of a quantum object, and no property or value can be indicated in the absence of a sentient observer to whom it is indicated.
+The reason why the properties of the manifested world are intrinsically definite is that the manifested world is an \emph{experienced} world.
+It is manifested \emph{to us}.

-The beginning of the 21st Century saw the launch of a radically epistemic interpretation of quantum mechanics, by Carlton Caves, Chris Fuchs, and Ruediger Schack \cite{CFS2002}.
-Initially conceived as a generalized personalist Bayesian theory of probability called ``Quantum Bayesianism,'' it has since been re-branded as ``QBism,'' the term David Mermin \cite{MerminQBnotCop} prefers, considering it ``as big a break with 20th century ways of thinking about science as Cubism was with 19th century ways of thinking about art.''
-The big break lies not in the emphasis that the mathematical apparatus of quantum mechanics is a probability calculus but in this \emph{plus} a radically subjective Bayesian interpretation of probability \emph{plus} a radically subjective interpretation of the events to which, and on the basis of which, probabilities are assigned by ``users'' (of quantum mechanics) or ``agents'' (in a quantum world). \footnote{While Fuchs and Schack prefer the term ``agent,'' Mermin prefers the term ``user,'' to emphasize that QBists regard quantum mechanics as a ``user's manual'' \cite{MerminQBnotCop}.}
+What made me come round to seeing that there is \emph{no difference} between observations qua measurement outcomes and observations qua (subjective) experiences, which are intrinsically definite, was a new and radically epistemic interpretation of quantum mechanics, launched early in the 21st Century by \citet{CFS2002}.
+Initially conceived as a generalized personalist Bayesian theory of probability called ``Quantum Bayesianism,'' it has since been re-branded as ``QBism,'' the term \citet{MerminQBnotCop} prefers, considering it ``as big a break with 20th century ways of thinking about science as Cubism was with 19th century ways of thinking about art.''
+The big break lies not in the emphasis that the mathematical apparatus of quantum mechanics is a probability calculus but in this \emph{plus} a radically subjective Bayesian interpretation of probability \emph{plus} a radically subjective interpretation of the events to which, and on the basis of which, probabilities are assigned by ``users'' (of quantum mechanics) or ``agents'' (in a quantum world). \footnote{While Fuchs and Schack prefer the term ``agent,'' Mermin prefers ``user,'' to emphasize that QBists regard quantum mechanics as a ``user's manual'' \citep{MerminQBnotCop}.}